tjesi/tjesi.github.io/_pages/service.md

 ## External Assignments

-I testified as an expert witness on the encryption used and the data collection performed via a Man-in-the-Middle attach performed by Europol against the E2EE service SKY ECC in Borgarting Court of Appeal in Oslo in April 2025.
+I testified as an expert witness on the encryption used and the data collection performed via a Man-in-the-Middle attack conducted by Europol against the E2EE service SKY ECC at the Borgarting Court of Appeal in Oslo in April 2025.

 ## Program Committees and Editoral Boards